ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 val l : colour list = [Red; Blue; Red]
 ```

-Each "type constructor", which must begin with a capital letter, can optionally
+Each "type constructor," which must begin with a capital letter, can optionally
 carry data along with it:

 ```ocaml